CSecLab/cseclab.github.io/people/alessio_merlo.md

 ## Projects and Grants

+- **FINSEC Project**, grant nr.
+786727, H2020-CIP-2016-2017, *PaCo*.
+- Grants for setting the joint research Lab FINSEC, funded by [GFT](www.gft.com)
+- Research contract from the Department of Information Security [DIS](https://www.sicurezzanazionale.gov.it/sisr.nsf/chi-siamo/organizzazione/dis.html) of the Presidency of the Council of Italian Ministers.
 - **BYODCert Project**, funded by the University of Genoa.
 Total funding: € 16.000. *Principal Investigator*.
 - **[EduOpen Project](http://en.eduopen.org/)**, funded by the Italian Ministry of Education, University and Research (MIUR). *Faculty participant*.
 - **[Smart Intelligent and Eco-friendly Mobility Project](http://www.s3lab.polito.it/progetti/progetti_in_corso/mie)**, funded by the Italian Ministry of Education, University and Research (MIUR).
 Total funding: € 7.782.800. *Faculty participant*.